 In addition, an actual or perceived security breach or theft of sensitive data of one of our end-users, regardless of whether the breach is attributable to the failure of our products or services, could adversely affect the market's perception of our security products.
+Furthermore, security breaches or product defects in our solutions could result in loss or alteration of customers' data, unauthorized access to multiple customers' data and compromise of our customer's networks secured by our physical and cloud solutions.
+If such a security breach results in the disruption or loss of availability, integrity or confidentiality of customers' data, we could incur significant liability to our customers and to businesses or individuals whose information was being handled by our customers.

 There is no guarantee that our products will be free of flaws or vulnerabilities.
-Our end-users may also misuse our products, which could result in a breach or theft of business data.
+Our end- users may also misuse our products, which could result in a breach or theft of business data.